 Over 80% of the population are subsistence farmers who live in rural areas where “basic services” such as roads, schools, communications, police, vaccines and medicine are unreliable or completely unavailable.

 All of the churches in PNG together operate approximately 50% of health facilities in the country and 80% in the rural majority.
 Kudjip Nazarene Hospital is a 128 bed hospital on the only highlands highway.
 Even we sometimes forget how much of remote PNG is truly medically unserved, not just underserved.
-(For more information about our work in rural areas see our partner ministries Community Based Health Care and Rural Health Services).
+(For more information about our work in rural areas see our partner ministry – Rural Health Services).

 The needs are great and we appreciate your prayers, encouragement, financial partnership, and those who can come work along side us in medicine or work and witness teams!
 Together we are the body of Christ touching these great needs, one person at a time.